Measure Angle on Diagram Online

 • Making a quick visual decision about a textbook figure, then reserving calibrated tools for work that affects safety, code compliance, or fabrication.

-diagram limitations in measure angle on diagram
+diagram limitations in workspace

 Diagram images are handled in the browser during normal measurement and are not uploaded by the tool.